Postpartum Depression & Perinatal Therapy in Portland

 Exhausted but unable to sleep

 If this sounds familiar, it’s not your fault.
 These are real symptoms of Perinatal Mood and Anxiety Disorders (PMADs)—and they are common, treatable, and nothing to be ashamed of.
+Seeking Counseling can help you navigate this phase of life safely.

 Areas of Focus